 - Ungrateful Bastard: One of the conspirators, Wyatt Collins, believed that his uncle, Sir Melvyn Bromsby, was this since Bromsbys career was initially financed with money from his sister, Collinss mother; however, Bromsby actually did feel a debt of gratitude.
 The problem was that Collins thought this debt meant his uncle was obligated to finance Collinss indolent lifestyle, which was probably not the case.
 Thus, when Bromsby did not agree to enable Collins to continue being lazy, Collins proved that he was the real ungrateful one.

-- Unwinnable by Mistake: The game will prevent the player from continuing if Holmes misses so much as a single clue, with one exception.
+- Unintentionally Unwinnable: The game will prevent the player from continuing if Holmes misses so much as a single clue, with one exception.
 If Holmes fails to pick up the autographed photo of the actress in Lavinia's dressing room on the first day, the game will keep going and the player will not know that anything's wrong until the fourth day, when the clue needs to be shown to another character.
 (Presumably this is a glitch and not a case of Unwinnable by Design, since it's the only instance of the game becoming unwinnable.)

 - Visual Pun: Lieutenant Herrington has red hair.
 He's a red Herrington.